webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

   - ![cosmos db tiers](img/cosmos_db_tiers.PNG)
 - **Cosmos DB Change Feed**
   - track changes made to items in **Cosmos DB container**. persistent ordered record. parallel processing of changes.
+  - change feed provides transaction logs of **all the changes** that occur to the blobs and the blob metadata in your storage account.
+The change feed provides **ordered**, guaranteed, a durable, **immutable**, read-only log of these changes.
+You can process these logs **asynchronously**, incrementally or in-full.
   - **listens**: for changes(inserts, updates, deletes).
   - **recording**: adds changes to change log, preserving order it happened.
   - **push model**: you listen for changes. **recommended**.